 Each Spring students in grades 3 through 11 will be taking the Iowa Assessments (formerly known as the ITBS or ITED).
+For 2018, the assessment will be given to students at various times between April 2-13.

 Measuring academic achievement with the Iowa Assessments provides information to help our students succeed.
 The Iowa Assessments make this possible by providing detailed information about achievement in content areas including reading, mathematics, and science.